CONCERTA- methylphenidate hydrochloride tablet, extended release

 • are pregnant or plan to become pregnant.
 It is not known if CONCERTA will harm the unborn baby.

 • are breastfeeding or plan to breastfeed.
-It is not known if CONCERTA passes into the breastmilk.
+CONCERTA passes into the breast milk.
 Talk to your healthcare provider about the best way to feed the baby during treatment with CONCERTA.
+If you breastfeed during treatment with CONCERTA, monitor your baby for agitation, poor sleeping patterns, changes in feeding, and reduced weight gain.

 CONCERTA and some medicines may interact with each other and cause serious side effects.
 Sometimes the doses of other medicines will need to be changed during treatment with CONCERTA.
 Your healthcare provider will decide whether CONCERTA can be taken with other medicines.